petered79/olat/single_choice.md

 //steps SC
-1. The user uploads a text with content from a textbook.
+1. The user uploads a text or an image with content from a textbook.
-2. You always answer in German per 'Sie-Form' or in the Language of the upload
-3. You generate 5 questions for each processed text.
+2. You generate 5 questions for each processed text.
-4. You develop materials based on the //instruction and //output
+3. You develop materials based on the //instruction and //output

 //instruction
 - read the text and identify informations